 Community Health Worker Salary

 While some community health workers are volunteers, others have turned community health work into a full-time career.
 The community health worker salary will never define these professionals as much as the impact they make on their communities, but through dedication and experience, they may earn a respectable salary.

 According to PayScale, the median community health worker salary is approximately $37,100 annually, with the top 10% exceeding $50,000.
-Community health worker salaries also tend to be higher in metropolitan areas such as New York and Boston.
-Case manager and community health supervisor are some of the more coveted and higher-paying positions in the field.
+Community health workers’ salaries also tend to be higher in metropolitan areas such as New York and Boston.
+Case managers and community health supervisors are some of the more coveted and higher-paying positions in the field.
 Candidates with five or more years of relevant experience or with advanced degrees such as a Master of Public Health are more likely to fill these positions, which can pay more than $60,000 per year.
 Community health workers in scientific research and developmental services earn upward of $65,000 annually.

 The U.S. Bureau of Labor Statistics projects employment opportunities for community health workers to grow 11% between 2018 and 2028, which is twice as high as the average projection for all occupations.
 The growth may be even higher in metropolitan areas.
 This positive job outlook is the result of hospitals and health care centers expanding their reach into communities in an attempt to lower the number of patients who need to be seen for serious health problems each year.
 Community health workers can help keep their clients at home, instead of filling the limited number of hospital beds.

 The Skills of Community Health Workers